Parameterized crack modelling based on a localized non-intrusive reduced basis method: Local non-intrusive reduced basis method

 Let us assume that a partitioning of the snapshot matrix in Eq.~\eqref{Smatrix} is given based on the clustering strategy in Sec.~\ref{sec:cluster}.
 The parameter-based classification is motivated by the fact that each snapshot $\tilde{\mathbf{u}}(\bm{\mu})$ is associated to one parameter vector $\bm{\mu} \in \mathcal{P}$.
 Therefore, each parameter vector can be assigned to the same cluster as its corresponding snapshot and the cluster index itself can serve as label for training a classifier.
 In what follows, we seek for an approximation of the classifier $\mathcal{C}$ using the parameter vector $\bm{\mu} \in \mathcal{P}$ as indicator such that

 To perform the classification, we consider again the training sample set $\mathcal{P}_{train} \subset \mathcal{P}$ employed for the clustering in Section~\ref{sec:cluster}.
 In this work, we will use a nearest neighbor classifier with a Minkowski distance metric although other choices are in principle also possible.
+The distance is defined in the following as \cite{Xu2005}:

+where $k_j$ denotes the cluster index associated to the $j$-th parameter sample and $q$ is the distance exponent.
+In the numerical experiments of this work the exponent is set to $q=2$.
 Once the clustering has been performed, the classifier can be trained in the offline phase.
 Given any parameter $\bm{\mu} \in \mathcal{P}$ in the online phase, the cluster index $\bar{k} \in \{1,\dots,N_c\}$ is simply obtained by evaluating the constructed classifier $\hat{\mathcal{C}}$ as